Apple closes stores in 4 states, again, as infections rise

-CUPERTINO, Calif.
-(AP) — Apple is closing 11 stores in Arizona, Florida, North Carolina and South Carolina that it had reopened just few weeks ago as infections rates in some regions in the U.S. begin to rise.
+SAN RAMON, Calif.
+(AP) — Apple is closing 11 stores in Arizona, Florida, North Carolina and South Carolina that it had reopened just few weeks ago as coronavirus infections rates in some regions in the U.S. begin to rise.

+The decision announced Friday is another sign that the pandemic might prevent the economy from bouncing back as quickly as some states have been hoping.
+Those concerns sent stocks on Wall Street lower Friday.

 Arizona and Florida have both experienced rising incidents of new cases and rates of those testing positive for COVID-19.

-There were 286.7 new cases per 100,000 people in Arizona over the past two weeks, which ranks first in the country for new cases per capita.
+There were 286.7 new cases of COVID-19 per 100,000 people in Arizona over the past two weeks, which ranks first in the country for new cases per capita.
 The rolling average number of daily new cases has increased by 1,024.1, or 143.1%.

-Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4%., according to researchers tracking the virus at John Hopkins University.
+Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4%., according to researchers at Johns Hopkins University tracking the virus.

 “We take this step with an abundance of caution as we closely monitor the situation and we look forward to having our teams and customers back as soon as possible,” Apple said in a prepared statement.